ariga/atlas/doc/md/knowledge/mysql/generated_columns.md

 ### Using Stored Generated Columns

 Stored generated columns should be used for data _(in a table)_ that is read more frequently than it is updated.
 This saves CPU cycles while reading rows _(via `SELECT`)_.
-Stored generated columns should also be used when you want to index the column or use it as a foreign key constraint.
+Stored generated columns should also be used when you want to use the column in the table primary key or use it as a foreign key constraint.
 Alternatively, use stored generated columns as a cache for complex conditions that are costly to calculate.

 #### Example